Contact

 • User understanding

-• smooth user experience and
+• Frictionless user experience

-What does Shopify Conversion Rate mean in e-commerce?
+What does Shopify conversion rate mean in e-commerce?

-The formula: Conversion Rate = (Number of orders ÷ Number of visitors) × 100
+The formula: Conversion rate = (Number of orders ÷ Number of visitors) × 100

 Human brain divided into color areas